variantstudios/compasshighschool.org/index.md

     7, 2018, 6:30p at The Music District, 619 S. College Ave.
 We look forward to seeing you!</em></p><p><strong>Next CCC Board Meeting:</strong>&nbsp;Monday,
     May 7, 2018, 6:30-8p at the Music District, 619 S. College
-    Ave.</p><p><strong>Building Open House POSTPONED DUE TO BAD WEATHER- now scheduled for 5-7p, MAY 12th.&nbsp;</strong>Stop by for a look at our building (2105 S. College Ave.) that has just been gutted and is now beginning its reformation into a big, open, bright and beautiful learning space.
-We will be grilling, so drop by to catch the vision and a burger!</p><p><span style="font-size: 0.95em; letter-spacing:
+    Ave.</p><p><strong>Building "Sneak Peek" has been POSTPONED DUE TO COOKOUT-UNFRIENDLY WEATHER- now scheduled for 5-7p, MAY 12th.&nbsp;</strong>Stop by for a look at our building (2105 S. College Ave.) that has just been gutted and is now beginning its reformation into a big, open, bright and beautiful learning space.
+We will be grilling, so drop by to catch the vision and a burger!</p><p><span style="font-size: 0.95em;
-    0.01rem;"><strong>MALL COLLAGE - April 28:</strong>&nbsp;Come help us create
+    letter-spacing: 0.01rem;"><strong>MALL COLLAGE - April
-    art at the Foothills Fashion Mall to let us know what you think education should look like.
+    28:</strong>&nbsp;Come help us create art at the Foothills Fashion Mall to let us know what you think education should look like.
 We will be there 11a-5p.&nbsp;</span></p>
 search_engine_optimization:
   page_title:
   page_description: